RinChanNOWWW/simple-rust-kvs/README.md

 - Project 5

   - [x] Turn networking into async with tokio.
+  - [x] Add benchmarks for async server (TBD: why the sync results are much different from the old ones).
   - [ ] Turn engine I/O operation into async.